cxn03651/write_xlsx/worksheet.md

     worksheet.set_row(2, nil, nil, 0, 1)

-The `hidden` parameter can also be used to hide collapsed outlined rows when used in conjunction with the $level parameter.
+The `hidden` parameter can also be used to hide collapsed outlined rows when used in conjunction with the `level` parameter.

     worksheet.set_row(1, nil, nil, 1, 1)
     worksheet.set_row(2, nil, nil, 1, 1)